 Leverage infrastructure and drive earnings growth.
 We have made significant investments in our people, processes, and technology infrastructure since 2004.
 We believe these investments have prepared us to deliver our academic programs to a much larger student population with only modest incremental investment.
 Our current infrastructure is capable of supporting a significantly larger number of enrollment counselors, and we intend to expand this group in order to continue to drive enrollment growth.
 We implemented a new learning management system in 2007 to better serve the demands of our growing student population and have expanded our student and technology support capabilities to support a larger student base.
 We have also invested in administrative and management personnel and systems to prepare for our anticipated growth.
-We intend to leverage our historical investments as we increase our operating margins over time.
+We intend to leverage our historical investments as we increase our enrollment, which we believe will allow us to increase our operating margins over time.